jungokasai/graph_parser/utils/README.md

 ## Notes on the Implementation

+### One-sentence-per-line Format
+The input format is the one-sentence-per-line format.
+However, we also add the '-ROOT-' token at the beginning of each line.
+We might change the code so that we add '-ROOT-' in a later process, but this way avoids a potential bug.

 ### Data Loader
 ``data_process_secsplit.py`` serves as the universal data loader. test_opts is None when you train the model.